Boundary layer transition induced by surface roughness distributed over a low-pressure turbine blade: Introduction

-Compared to experiments, numerical simulations usually provide more details of the flow fields and thus are desired for deeper understanding on the rough-wall boundary layer flows in turbo-machines.
-Early numerical simulations of turbomachinery flows with surface roughness, however, mainly employed Reynolds-averaged Navier–Stokes (RANS) simulations, in which the accuracy was highly dependent on the turbulence models \citep[e.g.][]{Ge2015,Wei2017,Dassler2012,Liu2020}.
-Only recently, the development of supercomputers and algorithms have made high-fidelity numerical simulations of rough-wall turbomachinery flows possible. \citet{Joo2016} analyzed the flow over a roughened turbine blade using LES and RANS and found that LES successfully predicted the roughness-induced turbulent separation, while RANS roughness models failed. \citet{Hammer2018} performed LES with immersed boundary methods, showing that the distinct roughness peaks located on the blade surface produced velocity streaks, significantly impacting the transition locations.
-Focusing on in-depth analysis of flow dynamics, \citet{Wang2021} conducted LES of compressor blades with trigonometric-function roughness, revealing the critical role of roughness-induced spanwise velocity components in governing streak merging and shear layer destabilization.
-By scaling up computational resources, \citet{Jelly2023} conducted the first high-fidelity roughness-resolved LES study on high-pressure turbine blades at engine-relevant Reynolds number, revealing that surface roughness amplifies total pressure loss and heat flux through premature transition onset, boundary layer thickening, and intensified turbulent mixing.
-To enhance computational fidelity, \citet{Nardini2023_2} pioneered the integration of a three-dimensional boundary data immersion method (BDIM) with DNS for resolving multiscale rough surfaces on high-pressure turbine (HPT) blades, revealing roughness-induced mechanisms governing boundary layer transition modulation, shockwave structural alterations, and Reynolds analogy breakdown.
-Introducing actual roughness configurations from in-service blades, \citet{Jelly2025} performed DNS of HPT vane covered by localized non-Gaussian roughness.
-By varying the roughness height in a systematic way, they proved a strong sensitivity of suction-side skin friction and heat transfer to the location of the roughness.
+Only recently, the development of supercomputers and algorithms has made high-fidelity numerical simulations of rough-wall turbomachinery flows possible.
+Joo et al.~\cite{Joo2016} analyzed the flow over a roughened turbine blade using LES and RANS and found that LES successfully predicted the roughness-induced turbulent separation, while RANS roughness models failed.
+Hammer et al.~\cite{Hammer2018} performed LES with immersed boundary methods, showing that the distinct roughness peaks located on the blade surface produced velocity streaks, significantly impacting the transition locations.
+Focusing on in-depth analysis of flow dynamics, Wang et al.~\cite{Wang2021} conducted LES of compressor blades with trigonometric-function roughness, revealing the critical role of roughness-induced spanwise velocity components in governing streak merging and shear layer destabilization.
+By scaling up computational resources, Jelly et al.~\cite{Jelly2023} conducted the first high-fidelity roughness-resolved LES study on high-pressure turbine blades at engine-relevant Reynolds number, revealing that surface roughness amplifies total pressure loss and heat flux through premature transition onset, boundary layer thickening, and intensified turbulent mixing.
+To enhance computational fidelity, Nardini et al.~\cite{Nardini2023,Nardini2023_2} pioneered the integration of a three-dimensional boundary data immersion method (BDIM) with DNS for resolving multiscale rough surfaces on high-pressure turbine (HPT) blades, revealing roughness-induced mechanisms governing boundary layer transition modulation, shockwave structural alterations, and Reynolds analogy breakdown.
+Introducing actual roughness configurations from in-service blades, Jelly et al.~\cite{Jelly2025} performed DNS of HPT vane covered by localized non-Gaussian roughness.
+By varying the roughness height in a systematic way, they demonstrated a strong sensitivity of suction-side skin friction and heat transfer to the location of the roughness.
 However, the above studies mostly considered the influence of roughness height, suggesting that the geometric effects of roughness on turbomachinery flows warrant further study.